RamseyK/httpserver/README.md

 * Tested on FreeBSD and macOS

 ## Compiling
-* Only BSD based systems are supported.
+* Only BSD based systems with a C++23 compatible compiler are supported.
 Linux _may_ work when [libkqueue is compiled from Github sources](https://github.com/mheily/libkqueue) and linked, but this is unsupported.
 * On FreeBSD, compile with gmake

 ## Usage